 After running out of the expo center, I took some deep breaths and told myself that I would not let my anxiety win.
 I grabbed my phone and marched over to one of the FinCon banners determined to take a selfie and to not hate the image staring back at me.

-She didn’t know it, of course, but that one little action provided me with the strength I needed to once again shout down that voice: if Rosemarie doesn’t think I’m too ugly to be photographed with then it must be true!
+She didn’t know it, of course, but that one little action provided me with the strength I needed to once again shout down that inner critic: if Rosemarie doesn’t think I’m too ugly to be photographed with then it must be true!

 How Do You Prepare for Stressful Situations?